chaos-polymtl/lethe/doc/source/examples/multiphysics/jurins-law/jurins-law.rst

 |                                                                                                                   |
 +-------------------------------------------------------------------------------------------------------------------+

-The quantity of interest of this problem is the difference in height between the tip of the meniscus and the height of the fluid outside of the central part, denoted by :math:`\Delta H` in the previous figure.
+The quantity of interest of this problem is the difference in height (:math:`\Delta H` in the previous figure) between the tip of the meniscus and the surface of the fluid outside of the central part.
 The Jurin's law [#liu2018]_ gives an asymptotical value of :math:`\Delta H` :

 .. math::
     \Delta H = \frac{\sigma\cos{\alpha_c}}{\rho_1gR}